 My interest in nature led to a B.S. in Biology and an M.S. in Environmental Education.
 I developed and directed the McDowell Environmental Center.
 After leaving the center, I taught in the classroom, directed summer camps, and finally discovered writing!
 I've published 17 books for young people and owe much of my publishing knowledge to the Society of Children's Book Writers and Illustrators, particularly the Southern Breeze Region.
 My work is represented by Rubin Pfeffer.

 One of my favorite things is to stand knee-deep in a stream and catch bugs with kids.
 I still do that, occasionally, when I'm not writing, speaking to students or leading teacher workshops.
-I live in beautiful Alabama with my husband, a 5 cats and a forest full of wildlife.
+I live in beautiful Alabama with my husband, four cats and a forest full of wildlife.
 During my free time, I climb trees, collect fossils, stand under waterfalls, nature journal, explore the Sipsey Wilderness or lay in a hammock and read a good book!

 Society of Children's Book Writers and Illustrators -- the organization for kidlit professionals.